johngarcia144/homework-week-3/README.md

 I began by pseudocoding out the problem as best I could, but it turned out creating all the arrays, loops, and functions was almost impossible for me without looking back at past acticivities, and using my "google-fu" to find answers.
 I realize, as many have told me, this is a huge part of being a coder - looking elsewhere for answers.
 I have found it's a good skill to know what quesitons to ask, i.e. how would I create this loop, instead of how do you get the information onto the page.

 I had a few false-starts, including a few hours looking into ASCII character codes, before creating longer arrays and going from there.
-And once
+And once the password generated, I created a simple copy to clipboard button.

+Overall, this was insanely hard for me.
+But I'm proud I was able to finish.

+View the finished product here: https://johngarcia144.github.io/random-password-generator/